dackst/nayuta/readme.md

 You should have access to a clean Nayuta no Kiseki iso.

+1. Download and extract [flame's 2017 tools](https://heroesoflegend.org/forums/viewtopic.php?f=22&t=340) and paste the [contents of this repository](https://github.com/dackst/nayuta/archive/master.zip) into the extracted tools.
+Overwrite files if necessary.
-1. Download [flame's 2017 tools](https://heroesoflegend.org/forums/viewtopic.php?f=22&t=340) and set up an environment with a clean Japanese iso (Step 1 in the readme.txt included with the tools):
+2. Set up an environment with a clean Japanese iso (Step 1 in the readme.txt included with the tools):
     1. Drag your iso over `_extract_new.bat`, or run `python extract.py nayuta.iso ISO`, where `nayuta.iso` is the name of your file.
     2. Run `setup.py`
-3. [Download](https://github.com/dackst/nayuta/archive/master.zip) the files in this repository and paste them into the environment.
-Overwrite files if necessary.
-Modify text or images to your liking.
+3. Modify files to your liking.
+See flame's `readme.txt` for more on this.
 4. Reinsert text by running using the insertion Python scripts from within each respective folder.
 5. Copy the new files to their correct locations.
 Use `copy_all.py` instead of flame's individual `copy_*.py` scripts.
-    * If you made modifications to files that weren't modified before, you *might* have to run the pack editing part on a relevant file for your changes to appear.
-See the "final boss attack name texture" part of my `copy_all.py` for an example.
+    * If you made modifications to files that weren't modified before, you *might* have to run the pack editing function in `copy_all.py` on a relevant file for your changes to appear.
+See the "final boss attack name texture" section of `copy_all.py` for an example.
 6. Run `_build.bat` to build the new ISO with your changes, named `output.iso`.

    * You should be able to do steps 4-6 in one go with `build_all.bat` or `build_all.sh`